igushev/IgushArray/README.md

 ## Motivation

-Motivation was the need for an array which can be kept sorted and one could quicky access k-th max element and at the same time quickly insert or delete an element.
+Motivation was the need for an array which can be kept sorted and one could quickly access k-th max element and at the same time quickly insert or delete an element.

 ## Implementations